skip to content

 Principal Investigator

-Tawfique Hasan is a Professor in NanoEngineering at the Cambridge Graphene Centre, Cambridge University Engineering Department and leads the group.
+Tawfique Hasan is a Professor of NanoEngineering at the Cambridge Graphene Centre, Cambridge University Engineering Department and leads the group.
 He is also the Deputy Head of Electrical Engineering.
 He gained his PhD in Electrical Engineering from the University of Cambridge in 2009.
 He also has an MEng. in Analog Microelectronics from University of New South Wales, Australia.
 Tawfique got his BSc in Electrical and Electronic Engineering from the Islamic University of Technology, Bangladesh in 2001.
 He has held several research positions in the University since his PhD, including a Junior Research Fellowship in King's College, Cambridge, a National Science Foundation China Foreign Young Scientist Research Fellowship and a Royal Academy of Engineering Research Fellowship to work on graphene based flexible and printable devices.
 The latter contributed to the foundation of Cambridge Graphene Limited, which was acquired by Versarian Plc in 2017.

 Follow Tawfique on ResearchGate